mnbarinov/getas/README.md

 sudo ln -s $(pwd)/getas.py /usr/local/bin/getas
 ```

+Now you can run the script using the command `getas`.

 ### Install dependencies

 The script requires Python 3 and the whois command.
 Install them if they are not already available: